rderoldan1/financial_maths/README.md

 #### Pending
    1. include more functions
-   3. add some test units
+   3. add some unit tests

 ## Installation